tosin2013/qubinode-config-manager/README.md

-Qubinode Config Checker
+Qubinode Config Manager
 =========

-The Qubinode Config Checker will generate the reequired files needed in a deployment.
+The Qubinode Config Manager will generate the reequired files needed in a deployment.

 Requirements
 ------------